Duosmium/blog/content/posts/feb22.md

 ## Competitions

-We are approaching 400 results on Duosmium!
-This is a huge milestone for us, and we can't wait to reach it.
+We have reached 400 results on Duosmium!
+This is a huge milestone for us, and we're super happy to have accomplished it.
 It's been great getting to work with the community as we publish everything, and we're so grateful for your continuing support.

 Some of our recent official work: